egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 5 Answers.md

 **5.** It’s a common practice to assume an unknown variable to be of the normal distribution.
 Why is that?

-Gaussian Distribution is easy to interpret and applicable for many cases.
+-> Gaussian Distribution has a really high interpretability mainly due to Central Limit Theorem.

+-> In natural occurances, the *simple* events are pretty compatible with Normal Distribution.

 **6.** How would you turn a probabilistic model into a deterministic model?

-Select a probability threshold and group the probabilities based on the magnitude comparison between threshold(s) and p_hat.
+Select a probability threshold and label the probabilities based on the magnitude comparison between threshold(s) and p_hat.

 **7.** Is it possible to transform non-normal variables into normal variables?
 How?